How We Make Our Whisky

 We acquire our barrels from the legendary Independent Stave Company of Kentucky, barrel supplier to 8 of the 9 top bourbon distilleries.
 The barrels are constructed from American white oak staves that have been air-dried for 18 to 24 months.

 The longer the staves are allowed to season naturally outdoors, the better.
-Seasoning increases the porousness of the wood, which eventually permits more of our spirits to permeate the barrels during aging.
+Seasoning increases the porousness of the wood, which permits more of our spirits to permeate the barrels over the course of the aging process.

 A key differentiating factor in our whisky-aging method is that we use barrels that are heavily toasted and lightly charred.
 By comparison, most bourbon-style whisky distillers use barrels that are lightly toasted and heavily charred.